PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/bash_shell_scripts_mass_testing/README.md

 However, I had to add the option (as a second or third user argument, respectively) to not use the internal execution timer: [no_timer, notimer, timer_off, timeroff]

-2023-09-23: only the Python, C++ and C# programs have this third option for now

-\
 Of course, these test scripts could have also been implemented in **Python** for example to get better and easier control of the testing procedure (bash doesn't support floating point arithmetic for example) and to produce a fancy file with the test statistics, including variances, for efficient, further data processing (in JSON/JavaScript object notation for example).

 But for now, using the Linux _time_ command employed by bash shell scripts, which apparently provide a precision of only +/-10 milliseconds, is good enough for me.